Broken Bone Injuries Can Be Complex And Serious

 Types of Broken Bone Injuries

-There are many different ways in which a bone can break, with some causing much more complicated damage than others.
+There are many different ways a bone can break, with some causing much more complicated damage than others.
 Doctors will typically perform an x-ray to look at the bone and determine the extent of the injury.
 The types of broken bone injuries most commonly identified include:

 - Open fracture – pieces of the bone are sticking out through the skin.